 Also, if you are using a local mirror and/or any sort of proxy and you are experiencing a problem, please always reproduce it first by bootstrapping from an official mirror.

 If your image does not boot, please report it to the mailing list together with the information requested in Collect information.
 Do not forget to mention, how/when the image failed exactly, whether using virtualization or real hardware.
 If you are using a virtualization technology of any kind, please always run it on real hardware before reporting a bug.
 Providing a screenshot of the failure is also very helpful.

-If a package was successfully installed, but fails while actually running the Live system, this is probably a bug in the live system.
-However:
+If a package was successfully installed, but fails while actually running the Live system, this is probably a bug in live-config.